 If you’re pursuing a new market or product offering, dealing with a lot of legacy issues related to personnel and human capital can slow down your time to market.
 Outsourcing’s inherent flexibility enables companies to pilot new approaches and execute quickly.

 When we talk to sales leaders, one of the biggest challenges is getting the team to focus on new initiatives.
 And it’s no wonder why.
 On average, salespeople have 20-30 things they are responsible for each day.
-Plus, people often can’t transition as quickly as you think they can.
+Plus, sales agents often can’t transition as quickly as you think they can.
 For them, it’s a totally new way to think.
 But with the right outsource partner, you can work with a team that’s insulated from corporate noise and experienced with a rapid pace of change.

 When you team up with the right partner, you get access to systems, tools, technologies, and processes.
 A good partner is going to have a suite of sales enablement technology that is pre-built, optimized for performance, and ready to go in days and weeks, not months and years.